yctai-ncku/MoSES_2PDF/README.md

 	mkdir ./MoSES_2PDF_inflow/result2Pb/ascFile
 	mkdir ./MoSES_2PDF_inflow/result2Pb/openGLFile

-## run MoSES_2PDF landslide type:
+## Third step (Mode-I): run the code for flows in landslide type:
     cd ./MoSES_2PDF_landslide
     ./MoSES_2PDF_landslide
-## MoSES_2PDF inflow type:
+## Third step (Mode-II): run the code for flows in inflow type:
     cd ./MoSES_2PDF_inflow/
     ./MoSES_2PDF_inflow

-## PARAMETER SETTING: par_List
+## PARAMETER SETTING:
+par_List

 ## TOPOGRAPHY DATA: (in directory "Data")

-Because of relevant regulations, We only provides terrain with a grid accuracy of 20 m.
+Following the government regulations, only the DEMs with a resolution of 20 m are provided.

 ## DataProcess

-(1) "plotResult" has plot_2PbGPU.py.
-The python code can plot the "MoSES_2PDF" computation result.
+(1) In directory "plotResult": The python code "plot_2PbGPU.py" can plot the computed results in directory "result2Pb".

-(2) "toGIS" has ResulttoGIS.
-The code can transform the "MoSES_2PDF" computation result to QGIS or ArcGIS.
+(2) In directory "toGISFile": The code "toGIS" can transform the computed results in directory "result2Pb" to directory "result2Pb/ascFile" for illustration in QGIS or ArcGIS.

-(3) "toANSIP" has ResulttoANSIP.
-The code can transform the "MoSES_2PDF" computation result to ANSI-platform.
+(3) In directory "toANSIPFile": The code "toANSIP" can transform the computed results in directory "result2Pb" to directory "result2Pb/openGLFile" for illustration in ANSI-platform.

 ## Demo video